Bubblin-Superbooks/we/interim/prepared.markdown

 Silence.
 The glass plates under my feet seemed soft.

 cotton-like.
 My feet, too—soft, cotton-like.
-Beside me—she RECORD THIRTY-FOUR with a dead-white smile, angry blue sparks.
+Beside me—she with a dead-white smile, angry blue sparks.
 Through her teeth to me:

 "Ah!
 It is your work!
 You did your \`duty'!
 Wel… " She tore her hand from mine; the Valkyrie helmet with indignant wings was soon to be seen some distance in front of me.
 I was alone, torpid, silent.
 Like everyone else I followed into the dining saloon.